The Umbrellas of Cherbourg: Reception and legacy

+The film was very successful in France, and was also shown internationally, introducing Deneuve to a larger audience.
+It was nominated for several Academy Awards, including for Best Foreign Film, Best Song, Best Soundtrack, and Best Original Screenplay.
+It won three awards at the 1964 Cannes Film Festival, including its top prize, the Palme d'Or.
+Jim Ridley has called Cherbourg "the most affecting of movie musicals, and perhaps the fullest expression of [Demy's] career-long fascination with the entwining of real life, chance, and the bewitching artifice of cinematic illusion."

-The film was met with critical acclaim, and is now regarded as one of the best movie musicals of all time.
-Review aggregation website Rotten Tomatoes gives it a score of 97% based on reviews from 69 critics with an average rating of 8.8/10, judging it "Certified fresh" with the site's consensus: "Jacques Demy elevates the basic drama of everyday life into a soaring opera full of bittersweet passion and playful charm, featuring a timeless performance from Catherine Deneuve."
+The Umbrellas of Cherbourg was met with critical acclaim and is often regarded as one of the best musical films of all time.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 72 reviews, with an average rating of 8.8/10.
+The website's critics consensus reads, "Jacques Demy elevates the basic drama of everyday life into a soaring opera full of bittersweet passion and playful charm, featuring a timeless performance from Catherine Deneuve."
+On Metacritic, it holds a weighted score of 86 out 100, based on 9 reviews indicating "universal acclaim".

 In a review for Empire magazine, Kim Newman awarded the film 5/5 stars and praised the "depths of operatic emotion under the hum-along singspiel" delivered by the films leads.
 Nigel Andrews, writing for the Financial Times awarded the film 4 stars out of 5 calling the film "a body of work slim but exquisitely styled".
 Kevin Maher for The Times, in a review of a re-release of the film in 2019, also lauded the film, awarding it 5/5 stars.
 Significant praise has also been directed to the entirely sung through nature of the film, with both James Berardinelli of reelviews and Roger Ebert of the Chicago Sun-Times praising this aspect of the film in their reviews.

-Some critics noted that the plot is similar to Marcel Pagnol's trilogy of plays entitled Marius, Fanny and César.
-The musical Fanny was based on Pagnol's trilogy.
+Stanley Kauffmann of The New Republic described The Umbrellas of Cherbourg as "tired material".

 A restored digital version of Umbrellas of Cherbourg was shown as part of the Cannes Classics section of the 2013 Cannes Film Festival.

-Director Damien Chazelle listed it as one of his favorite films, and as a major influence on his 2016 musical La La Land.
+Filmmaker Damien Chazelle has listed it as one of his favorite films and a major influence on his 2016 film La La Land.
+Greta Gerwig cited the film as an inspiration for her 2023 film Barbie.